 Back to Blog

-A great retrospective helps your team think, and maximize time to be as effective as possible before the next sprint.
+An effective retrospective helps your entire team think and maximize time to be as productive as possible before the next sprint.

-As an agile retrospective facilitator, one of the best ways to help your team learn and create innovative solutions together is to ask great questions.
-But not just any question will do.
-As a scrum facilitator, your questions should be:
+As an agile retrospective facilitator, one of the best ways to help your team create innovative solutions together is to ask great questions.
+But not just any basic questions will do.
+As the leader in the facilitator role, your questions should:

 That's a tough list.
-The questions we naturally ask do not fall into this category.
-We tend toward quick requests and for easy ideas and that lead to decisions.
-The best agile teams use open-ended questions as part of the sprint retrospective process.
+The typical questions we ask don't always follow these guidelines.
+We tend to favor simple ideas and requests that fast-track decisions.
+But the best agile teams use open-ended questions as part of the sprint retrospective process.
 This helps them to develop new insights, approaches, and solutions all geared towards continuous improvement.

 Remember that a simple question can still be powerful!
-Here are some powerful questions that can help your team think and learn together:
+Here are some examples of meaningful questions that can help your team think and learn together:

 There are many, many more possibilities.
-I recommend this 62 Powerful Question Card pack from Growing Agile.
+We recommend this 62 Powerful Question Card pack from Growing Agile.
 It's free, and a great resource to have on hand to help your team engage in a meaningful conversation without falling into the blame game.